hendryliu/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # Raw Data
-The raw data is available from ["Human Activity Recognition Using Smartphones Data Set"](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
+The information of raw data is available at ["Human Activity Recognition Using Smartphones Data Set"](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+The raw data contains training and test data set, both training and test data have features for each activity and subject.

 # Variables
+* `train_set` contains the combination of training feature data, class labels of activity names (1 to 6) and subject who performed the activity (1 to 30).
+Note that features are normalized and bounded within [-1,1].
+* `test_set` contains the combination of test feature data, class labels of activity names (1 to 6) and subject who performed the activity (1 to 30).
+Note that features are normalized and bounded within [-1,1].
+* `full_data` merges the `train_set` and `test_set`.
+* `full_data_mean_std` is a data frame, which extracts only the measurements on the mean and standard deviation (std) for each measurement
+*